11 Popular Traditional Instruments in Vietnam You May Like

 Vietnamese instrument senh tien.
 Photo: dotchuoinon.com

-Study traditional instruments as well as enjoy different types of Vietnamese music is also an exciting activity to do in Vietnam.
+Studying traditional instruments and enjoying different types of Vietnamese music is also an exciting activity to do in Vietnam.

-Typically, Khen and bamboo flute appear a lot in mountainous areas.
+Typically, Khen and bamboo flutes appear a lot in mountainous areas.
 You can find Senh Tien – Song Loan in Hue City when you see folk songs on the Perfume River at night.
-And, T’rung and Dan Da (stone instrument) present a lot in Central Highlands Vietnam.
+Also, T’rung and Dan Da (stone instruments) are present in Central Highlands, Vietnam.
 The zither and monochord often come with Don Ca Tai Tu in the Mekong Delta.

 About the author